exhibitionist-digital/superdirt-voltage/README.md

 d3 $ volt "1 0.2 0.5 -0.2" # x 2
 ```

-`volt` will allow you to patternise voltages however you like.
+`volt` will allow you to sequence voltages however you like.

 ### ADSR